Updated June 30, 2021

 Features.
 Canon heavily promoted its "breech-lock" lens mounting system as superior to the bayonet mounts of other manufacturers.
 They claimed that there was no wear on the lens or camera flanges because the locking ring did the turning, as opposed to the flanges.
 While literally true, the amount of wear on the lens/camera flange on a conventional bayonet mount is so minimal that in practice there was no real advantage.
 This mounting system was not as fast or convenient as standard bayonets until the New FDs were introduced.
 Perhaps the greatest rebuttal to the purported superiority of the breech lock was Canon's own abandonment of it when they introduced the EF auto focus mount.
 Nevertheless, it works ;-).

 As with the other Japanese camera companies, the mid-to-late '60s brought major improvements in lens performance for Canon.
-This was primarily due to a co-operative effort among the lens manufacturers (common in Japanese industry) to develop new, high-performance glass types.
+This was primarily due to a co-operative effort (then-common in Japanese industry) among the lens manufacturers to develop new, high-performance glass types.
 Many new optical formulas were introduced and the evolution of multi coatings really began to accelerate.
-1969 brought the debut of the first fluorite-equipped (to combat chromatic aberration, the bane of the telephoto) lenses from Canon.
-Fluorite is actually a crystal, and very rare in it's natural state, so Canon developed a way to "grow" fluorite crystals synthetically.
+1969 brought the debut of the first fluorite-equipped (to combat chromatic aberration, which becomes more apparent with longer focal lengths) lenses from Canon.
+Fluorite is actually a crystal, and does not "grow" large enough for lens-making purposes in its natural state, so Canon developed a way to manufacture fluorite crystals synthetically.
 This takes much time and expense, so fluorite-containing lenses are always a premium product.
 Canon initially distinguished such lenses with a thin green ring and "FLUORITE" engraved at the front of the lens.
 They would use this marking until 1978, when the introduction of the "L" designation with its red ring was from then on used for all high-performance lenses (although the green ring would return in the EF auto focus series to designate Diffractive Optical lenses).
-In 1971, Canon brought its first aspherical lens (the FD 55/1.2 AL) to market, with its special hand-ground element, to create the sharpest super-speed optic available at the time.
+In 1971, Canon brought its first aspherical lens (the FD 55/1.2 AL) to market, with a special hand-ground element, to create the top-performing super-speed optic available at the time.
 The 55/1.2 AL (and its successor, the 50/1.2 AL S.S.C.) also featured a radioactive element containing thorium oxide that yellows over time, but can be cleared up via exposure to UV light.
 By the time the New FD lenses came along, Canon had developed automated aspheric-grinding machinery that greatly reduced the cost of producing such optics, and had also phased out the use of thorium glass.
-Other manufacturers followed Canon's use of aspherics in time.
+By the late 1980s, aspheric elements were being used in compact camera and consumer SLR lenses by most Japanese manufacturers.

 Build & Image Quality.
 Canon was the first of the Big 5 to make use of high-quality plastics to replace metal components in lens construction.
-The FLs are all metal and glass, and were usually among the heaviest optics for their focal length/maximum aperture among the principal camera companies' offerings.
-By the early '70s, beginning with the second-generation FD lenses, Canon began to try and reduce weight and production costs by substituting aluminum for brass in certain components, and reducing the amount of aperture blades in the lower-end lenses.
+The early FDs were all metal and glass (except the plastic front name ring), and were usually among the heaviest optics for their focal length/maximum aperture among the principal camera companies' offerings.
+By the mid-'70s, beginning with the second-generation FD lenses, Canon began to try and reduce weight and production costs by substituting aluminum for brass in certain components, and reducing the amount of aperture blades in their lower-end lenses.
 By the time the New FDs came along, plastic had really begun to take over.
 If you are looking for the lightest weight FD optics, these are your best bet.
-A New FD still has a much better manual focusing feel than any concurrent auto focus lens.
+A New FD lens still has a much better manual focusing feel than any concurrent auto focus lens.
 The FLs are not as well-corrected optically as the later FDs, but some people prefer the rendering they give to go along with their better feel and construction.
-As far as coatings go, it is no contest, the S.S.C. lenses outperform any S.C. lens.
+As far as coatings go, it is no contest, the S.S.C. lenses outperform any S.C. lens as far as resistance to flare and ghosting, and, in most cases, maintaining contrast with brighter light sources.
 How much that matters is again a personal decision.
 Using a hood with any lens (but especially non-S.S.C. versions) is always a good idea to maintain contrast.

 Noteworthy Lenses.
 In their adoption of aspherics and fluorite, Canon proved to be as innovative as any other member of the Big 5 during the '60s & '70s.
 Especially with their premium lenses did they push optical performance to new levels.
 Here are a few highlights from this period:

 Recommendations.
-The best bargains in FL/FD land are in the standard focal lengths and apertures, seeing as they run at about the same price level as any other orphaned mount.
+The best bargains in FL/FD land are in the standard focal lengths and apertures.
+With the latest resurgence in the popularity of film (2020-onward), FD glass has taken a jump in value (to just about on par with Nikon glass) compared to some other orphaned mounts, such as Minolta SR (aka MC & MD).
 "L" lenses, while providing the ultimate in performance for the era, are in another price bracket, entirely.
 Particularly in FD mount, the aspherical (24/1.4; 55/1.2 AL; and 85/1.2) lenses come at a very steep price due to their rarity and hand ground elements.
 New FD versions generally come it at at least half of the price, due to changes in construction and higher production numbers.
 Canon was very strong in super telephotos, as well.
 They were taking a serious run at Nikon's position in the professional market, starting in 1970, particularly with high-speed and long-reach lenses.
 If you are into manual focus wildlife shooting you need to give the Canon FD series a close look.
-Prices for FD supertelephotos are generally 1/2 to 1/4 that of their modern EF (auto focus) equivalents (of course lacking 30 to 40 years of development and features like Image Stabilization).
+Prices for FD supertelephotos can be 1/2 of their modern EF (auto focus) equivalents (of course lacking 30 to 40 years of development and features like Image Stabilization) but are also trending upward.
 Image Stabilization for FD lenses requires a prehistoric contraption known as a "tripod".
 Be sure to include that in the cost of procuring such optics ;-).

 Mechanical SLR Bodies